aziascreations/C99-Utility-Libraries/definitions.md

 ⚠️ Some functions may not be exported if `NP_WIN32` isn't defined.

 ## Include Guards
-While `#pragma once` works for most compilers, TCC doesn't support it and needs those include guards.
+While `#pragma once` works for most compilers, official Win32 TCC builds don't support it and needs those include guards.

 * `NP_ONCE_C99_GOODIES_ARGUMENTS_MAIN`